gitter-badger/luda/site/html/_patterns/button-icon.md

 ## Icon Only
-Add the class `.btn-ico` to create an icon only button.
+If you just want an icon button, add the class `.btn-ico` to a button element, then wrap only an icon inside.

 {% capture icon_only %}
 <div class="btn-file btn-primary btn-ico btn-small">